 - Lifespan.
-Membrane keyboards wear out quicker than a mechanical keyboard, as they do, the feedback with become less until it fails completely.
-If you’re choosing a gaming keyboard keep this in mind too.
+Membrane keyboards wear out quicker than mechanical keyboard.
+As they do, the feedback with become less until it fails.
+If you’re choosing a gaming keyboard, keep this in mind too.

 On the other hand, the advantages of Membrane keyboards include

 - Relatively Quiet.
-While typing on any keyboard with a high speed can be loud, membrane keyboard has a better reputation than mechanical keyboards when it comes to typing sound volume.
+While typing on any keyboard with a high speed can be loud, membrane keyboard has a better reputation than mechanical keyboards when typing sound volume.

 - Lighter and More Portable.
-Membrane keyboards are usually made of plastic, making it lighter than a mechanical keyboard, which has a larger proposition of metal gears.
+Membrane keyboards are usually made of plastic, making them lighter than a mechanical keyboard.

 - Cost.
-Membrane keyboards are a mature technology made form common parts, so they are usually will be more affordable than a mechanical keyboard that comes with the same features.
+Membrane keyboards are a mature technology made from common parts, so they are usually more affordable than a mechanical keyboard with the same features.

 What is a mechanical keyboard?

-In order to cut costs, “monoblock” style keyboards appeared later, these replaced the individual switch under each key with a single electrical circuit that ran under all the keys to detects key presses.
+To cut costs, “monoblock” style keyboards appeared later.
+These replaced the individual switch under each key with a single electrical circuit that ran under all the keys to detects key presses.
 As you can guess, this was cheaper to manufacture and became the industry standard for all personal computers.

 What are the advantages of a mechanical keyboard?